viktoriasemaan/sa-ai-agent/README.md

 #### 7. Test Your Knowledge Base

-Extend the configuration window to set up your chat and select the model (Claude 3 Sonnet).
+Extend the configuration window to set up your chat and select a model.

 #### 8. Adjust Prompt Template